 The buck had an inside spread of 25 1/8 inches, and it doesn't seem to likely that a deer will top its score anytime soon.

 If you've ever driven in the rural areas of the Midwest, Illinois included, you know just how many deer bound in front of you across the roads at night.
 This deer didn't quite make it across, and it just so happened to be one of the largest-framed whitetails anyone has ever seen.

 Illinois conservation officer Jim Twitchell was directed to pick up a road-killed deer in Randolph County, Illinois back in November of 1965.
 According to Legendary Whitetails, Jim and the others who saw the deer found themselves unable to believe the size of either the body or the rack.
 They were enormous!

 As you can see, the rack is one of a kind and ridiculously big, but what was almost more impressive was the fact that the buck weighed over 400 pounds.
 Forever coined the Illinois Roadkill Buck, another giant fell victim of a vehicle's grill as they so often do.

-With a 31 inch spread, many who see this deer will claim it is the biggest deer they have ever seen.
-Legendary Whitetails has it on display and they state that this deer garners more attention than any other buck on the premise because it almost looks too big to believe.
-That is including the Missouri Monarch and the Hole in the Horn Buck.
+With a 31-inch spread, many who see this deer will claim it's the biggest deer they've ever seen.
+Legendary Whitetails has it on display and they state this deer garners more attention than any other buck on the premise because it almost looks too big to believe.
+That's including the Missouri Monarch and the Hole in the Horn Buck.

-Because of the way one of the tines comes off it’s G2, it is considered an abnormal point and ultimately hurts the final score of this deer’s incredible rack.
-Viewed as an 8 pointer because of the “abnormal” point, the Illinois Roadkill Buck gross scores at an absurd 202 6/8, but officially nets scores at 176 5/8.
+Because of the way one of the tines comes off it's G2, it's considered an abnormal point and ultimately hurts the final score of this deer's incredible rack.
+Viewed as an 8-pointer because of the "abnormal" point, the Illinois Roadkill Buck gross scores at an absurd 202 6/8 inches, but officially nets scores at 176 5/8.
 Let that sink in for a minute.

 What a deer.